datafold-dev/datafold/doc/source/contributing.rst

         make

-    in the shell to see the options.
+    in the shell to see the available targets.

 Quick set up
 ^^^^^^^^^^^^